pdnode-team/chatroom-enterprise/README.md

 **This codebase is not open source.
 Please carefully review the open source definition.**

-Pdnode 2025 © All rights reserved
+© PdNode 2025.
+All rights reserved.